 In 1996, Alvin Toffler founded, together with Tom Johnson, the Toffler Associates, a consultancy firm specialized in and committed to providing consultancy services in Risk Management, Strategic Advisory, Organizational Transformation, and Innovation and Agility.
 The establishment of the company was successful.
-Toffler Associates currently have an international customer portfolio which comprises businesses, governmental institutions, and NGO’s.
+Toffler Associates currently has an international customer portfolio which comprises businesses, governmental institutions, and NGO’s.

 Many people and institutions have recognized Alvin Toffler’s work.
 Toffler’s work captured the attention of global figures including Soviet leader Mikhail Gorbachev, China Prime Minister Zhao Ziyang and more important figures.
 He predicted that the Asian economies would emerge, and according to Chinese national representatives, Alvin Toffler had a great influence on China.
 The Financial Times even stated that Alvin Toffler’s influence on China helped the country shape modern China.

 Influenced countries and people were not limited to only Asian countries.
 Alvin Toffler inspired many well-known people such as Carlos Slim, business magnate and one of the wealthiest person in the world, but also Ted Turner, founder of CNN.

 Alvin Toffler was honored various times.
 He received the Order of Arts and Letters Award, an award provided by the French Minister of Culture to people who have offered significant contributions to arts or literature.
 He also received a book award for his contributions to management literature, provided by the McKinsey Foundation.

 More awards and recognitions have been given to Alvin Toffler.
 Next tot his work, for example writing books such as The Third Wave (1980), he worked as a lecturer at various schools and is according to Accenture, an international consultancy firm, one of the most significant business leaders in the world.
 His books and other publications are translated into dozens of languages.